Nobleaantje/Swift-Sweeper/readme.md

-# Bot Template: Rambo The Rando
+# Bot: The Swift Sweeper

-This bot acts as an template for future bot submissions for the Nobleo Colour Battle Coding Challenge.
+A very simple bot which just sweeps over the grid from left to right

-Chooses a random location on the grid and charges towards it.
-Not to be underestimated.
+When it reaches either the top or bottom corner it moves to [0, 0] and starts over